nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `delete-e 2` deletes the 2nd event in the bucket list.

 ### Viewing events list: `list-e`
-Shows a list of all events added.
+Shows a list of all events present in the bucket list.

 Format: `list-e`